AlexandreLI/netcat-python/reverse_shell/README.md

 ## Reverse TCP shell
 This script get a reverse shell from windows and linux OS.
-You can use this script in combination with Netcat to receive the reverse shell.
+You can use this script in combining with Netcat to receive the reverse shell.

 ### Requirements
 Python version 3 or later.